Hornbill-Docs/servicemanager-config/servicemanager-config/assets/custom-fields.md

 The custom fields are available in **Configuration > Manage Types**, from the dropdowns in the **Summary Fields**, **Detail Fields**, **Create Fields** and **List Fields** tabs.
 You can also access and add custom fields for an entire category.
 You can choose from field types of *Varchar*, *Integer*, *Decimal*, *Date*, and *Text*.

 ## About shared fields versus class-specific fields
 A large number of fields --- including custom fields --- are available and shared across all asset classes.
-The shared fields are called *common fields*.
-These shared fields can be chosen from the **+ Common field** dropdown.
+These shared fields, called *common fields*, have the same purpose for capturing data across all assets.
+Shared fields can be chosen from the **+ Common field** dropdown.
 It is the dropdown *to the right of* this dropdown from which you choose class-specific fields.

 ### Common custom fields
-Common custom fields can be used in every single class, including the General class.
+Shared custom fields, called *common custom fields*, can be used in every single class, including the General class.
 Despite the name *General*, do not confuse fields in the General class with common fields; General fields are specific to the General class and you add them from the **+ General field** dropdown.

 In the **+ Common field** dropdown, you can't select a custom field that's already in use --- it will no longer be available in the dropdown list.